mdn/content/files/en-us/web/css/important/index.md

 # browser-compat: css.flag.important
 ---

-The important flag, comprised of a `!` delimeter and `important` keyword, when added to a declaration in a selector block, makes the declaration an important declaration.
+The important flag, comprised of a `!` delimiter and `important` keyword, when added to a declaration in a selector block, makes the declaration an important declaration.

 ## Description